dleinwan/GenAlgoSim/README.md

-# GenAlgo
+# GenAlgoSim
 Genetic Algorithm for music generation
+Each branch has a different iteration of this algorithm
 Based on GenAlgo framework here https://github.com/dleinwan/GenAlgo.git
 (For any problems with running this code or inquiries about this project, contact Dani danilwander@gmail.com)